relativityone/server-integrationpoints-integrationpoints/Architecture/Architecture Decision Log/[ADR18] RIP_Heap_Analytics_Investigation.md

 ## Next Steps

-We need to decide if we are going to implement these tool.

-If we decide to use it:
+1. Create Epic for Heap Analytics implementation.
+2. Create tickets for all points below and link them to Epic from point 1.
-1. Solve issue with select type elements.
+3. Solve issue with select type elements.
-2. Solve issue with Step 2.
+4. Solve issue with Step 2.
-3. All Actions from `Actions list` need be implemented and grouped into dashboards.
-At these stage cooperation with UX team for sure will be required.
+5. All Actions from `Actions list` need be implemented and grouped into dashboards.
+At this stage cooperation with UX team will be required.
-4. Probably some new actions will be also useful to add - ask UX team.
+6. Probably some new actions will be also useful to add - ask UX team.
-5. Create tickets for all points above.